uzumstanley/Sentiment-Analyzer/README.md

 ## Deployment
 The deployment process includes end-to-end implementation from data collection to full deployment, ensuring a seamless user experience.
 This web app can be accessed at this URL: https://sentiment-analyzer-8i7k.onrender.com

+## Acknowledgments
+TensorFlow
+Keras
+streamlit
+Special thanks to all contributors and the open-source community.